Kubernetes wins the container orchestrator race

 The verdict is in, and Kubernetes has emerged as the de facto container orchestrator for businesses across the globe.
 According to the Cloud Native Computing Foundation (CNCF), 96 percent of organizations are either using or evaluating Kubernetes.1 Further, there are more than 109 tools on the market to manage containers, and 89 percent of them use Kubernetes.2Kubernetes is taking the software development world by storm as it makes building and maintaining applications faster and easier.

 With new technology always comes new challenges.
-Containerization adds a layer of abstraction to your cloud environment that makes it hard to see which applications are using resources and incurring costs.
-Your cloud bill will show a total charge per compute resource (e.g., node), but because each node powers several apps, you have no idea how much compute power each application used, or how much it costs.
+Containerization adds a layer of abstraction to your cloud environment that makes it hard to see the applications using resources and incurring costs.
+Your cloud bill will show a total charge per compute resource (e.g., node), but because each node powers several containers, you have no idea how much compute power each container used, or how much it costs.